chrisstef/defi-staking/README.md

 After you succesfully connect, mint some free USDT and stake it.
 The airdrop will occur every 1 min.

-Patiently wait between transactions and refresh the page after every interaction with the blockchain in order to update the frontend(if needed).
+Patiently wait between transactions and feel free to interact with the blockchain in any way you want.